 In recent years, students and faculty have performed together in professional engagements in Beijing and Shanghai, China; at the Library of Congress in Washington, D.C.; Rhinebeck Chamber Music Society; Music Mountain in Falls Village, Connecticut; Bard Music Festival; and in Vero Beach, Florida; Budapest, Hungary; New York City; and throughout the Hudson Valley.

-Composition majors are offered extensive performance opportunities through readings by the Da Capo Chamber Players and Conservatory Orchestra, and performances by fellow students as part of the series Music Alive!
+Composition majors are offered extensive performance opportunities through readings by the Da Capo Chamber Players and Conservatory Orchestra, and performances by fellow students as part of the contemporary music series Music Alive!